Dirty-Craft/telemine/README.md

 - [x] Sends a message when starting the server
 - [ ] Sends a message when server is fully started and ready
 - [ ] Sends a message when shutting down the server
-- [ ] Sends list of the online players in the group
+- [ ] Sends player join/leave messages and list of the online players in the group
 - [ ] Sends the death messages
 - [ ] Sends the advancement messages
 - [ ] Adds `/tg` command that allows players to send a message in the group from the server chat
 - [x] Every feature is configurable and can be enabled/disabled
+- [x] All text messages are customizable in the config